Manaslu Circuit Trek - 12 Days

 Guide and Porter

-• Guide, porter, and local support staff tipping is excluded and appreciated on a service basis.
+• Tipping for guides, porters, and local support staff is excluded and appreciated on a service basis.

 Visa